julie09-ben/MINI-PROJECT/README.md

 ## 🏅 Journal Publication

 This mini project is officially published in a recognized academic journal.
-📝 *Refer to the attached certificate for details.*
+You can view the official proof of publication in the attached 📄 [Journal Certificate](./Journal_Certificate.pdf).

 ---